 This sounds obvious but in order to think about engaging with journalists you need to be able to know which of those on Twitter might be interested in your topic.
-Twitter has asearch and advanced searchfunction.
+Twitter has a search and advanced search function.
 A search for say “health journalist” on Twitter returns a list of people in the right hand column of the results page (which you can expand).
-This blog, WheretoStalkJournalistson, has some useful advice.
+This blog, Where to Stalk Journalists on Twitter has some useful advice.
 Many journalists also have helpful lists of other journalists doing similar work, which you can add to your own list of those you want to target.
 This leads nicely onto the next tip…

 2. Make a Twitter list of the journalists you want to engage with…

-Twitterlists are a great way of organising people around subject matter, and can be a great way of tracking what conversations are taking place in a particular field, and ensure you are well placed to provide relevant contributions.
-We have started to create a list for the R4D (DFID-Research portal) Twitter account of developmentjournalists, which might help you get started
+Twitter Lists are a great way of organising people around subject matter, and can be a great way of tracking what conversations are taking place in a particular field, and ensure you are well placed to provide relevant contributions.

 3. Use tools like hootsuite and tweetdeck for surveillance…

 Tools like hootsuite and tweetdeck give you the ability to manage numerous search terms on an ongoing basis; so for instance, if you wanted to keep track of mentions of the term “climate change research” these tools allow you to constantly monitor usage of it on Twitter.
 You could also apply this search to a specific Twitter list, so if a journalist mentioned one of your keyword terms that could signify an opportunity to engage with them.
 You can also view trending topics and get real time notifications whenever your tweets are re-tweeted or marked as favourites – useful tools when you are trying to build ‘theme-based’ relationships.